 Day 3: Petra

-If you are having enough energy left at the end of the main path, you can walk up to the Monastery, one of the most impressive monuments in Petra.
+If you have enough energy left at the end of the main path, you can walk up to the Monastery, one of the most impressive monuments in Petra.
 The view is definitely worth the many stairs!

 Day 4: Wadi Rum Desert